alnwoks/arca-test/README.md

 ---
 This project is basically an illustration of a single script that when executed builds three corresponding applications and configuring the nginx server to serve as a proxy for the kibana and mysql applications.

-First, you create a bash script `run.sh` that would contain the initialization script.
+First, you create a bash script `run.sh` that would contain the initialization script:

-<run.sh>:
 ```bash

 #!/bin/bash

 sudo apt-get -y update